Poonjar Assembly constituency

 Poonjar State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Pathanamthitta Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is Sebastian Kulathunkal of KC(M).
+As of the 2026 Assembly elections, the current MLA is M.J Sebastian of INC.

 Local self-governed segments

 Poonjar Assembly constituency is composed of the following local self-governed segments: